Join the People’s grass roots movement!

 Prohibit Minnesota from issuing nonferrous mining permits to corporations that have violated certain international laws, including corruption, bribery & environmental destruction.

-The bare minimum is requiring nonferrous mining companies fully fund a financial assurance package upfront to ensure MN taxpayers are not left on the hook for potential multi-billion-dollar clean-up costs from a devastating environmental catastrophe.
+The bare minimum is requiring mining companies fully fund a financial assurance package upfront to ensure MN taxpayers are not left on the hook for potential multi-billion-dollar clean-up costs from a devastating environmental catastrophe.

 Land acknowledgements are not enough, we must return state lands back to indigenous communities, including returning Upper Red Lake and surrounding state forests to the Red Lake Nation.